Detainee Visiting Regulations

 • Bags, purses, briefcases, and/or other items are not allowed in the visiting area.

-• Appropriate dress and/or attire is required at all times.
+• Appropriate dress and/or attire are required at all times.

 • The Kane County Sheriff's Office is not responsible for the loss and/or damage to any property secured in lockers and/or left unattended at the facility.